Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Agreement with experimental data

-The functional relation~\eqref{eq:thePrediction_eps} is validated against six different sets of experimental data, where the parameter~$\beta$ is fitted separately for type of electrolyte.
-Figure~\ref{fig:dielectricDeptFit}A presents the experimental data of Hasted et al.~\cite{Hasted1948} for an~NaCl solution at 21$^\circ$.
+The functional relation~\eqref{eq:thePrediction_eps} is validated against six different sets of experimental data, where~$\varepsilon_{\rm ms}$ is fitted separately for type of electrolyte, and~$\alpha$ is extracted directly from the data from the slope of~$\varepsilon(c)$ \footnote{The extracted values are in agreement with the literature values for~$\alpha$ in the cases they are available~\cite{Hasted1948}, except the literature value for KF~\cite{Hasted1948} ($\alpha=10\pm2$) which does not describe later experimental measurements presented in~\cite{Wei92}.}.
+Figure~\ref{fig:dielectricDeptFit}a presents the experimental data of Hasted et al.~\cite{Hasted1948} for an~NaCl solution at 21$^\circ$.
 Prediction~\eqref{eq:thePrediction_eps} agrees very well with the experimental data over the full range of~$0\le c\le 6M$.
-Figure~\ref{fig:dielectricDeptFit}B presents the experimental data of Wei et al.~\cite{Wei92} for LiCl, RbCl and CsCl solutions at 25$^\circ$.
+Figure~\ref{fig:dielectricDeptFit}b presents the experimental data of Wei et al.~\cite{Wei92} for LiCl, RbCl and CsCl solutions at 25$^\circ$.
 The predicted dielectric~\eqref{eq:thePrediction_eps} remains accurate for LiCl data at concentrations as high as 13M.
-Finally, Figure~\ref{fig:dielectricDeptFit}C shows data taken from~\cite{Wei92}, which were complied and presented in~\cite{Andelman2012}, together with the prediction obtained using the field-theory approach~\cite{Andelman2012} (solid black).
-The functional form~\eqref{eq:thePrediction_eps} for the dielectric permits a resolution of the differing high-concentration dielectrics of the KCl and KF salts, implying that KCl has a greater predilection to form ion-pairs than KF.
+Finally, Figure~\ref{fig:dielectricDeptFit}c shows data taken from~\cite{Wei92}, which were compiled and presented in~\cite{Andelman2012}, together with the prediction obtained using the field-theory approach~\cite{Andelman2012} (solid black).

-The model naturally incorporates the dependence of the dielectric constant upon temperature~$T$, in which case all parameters become a function of temperature.
-The validity of functional relation~\eqref{eq:thePrediction_eps} is validated against four different sets of experimental data, due to Buchner et al.~\cite{Buchner99}, for~NaCl at various temperatures, where the parameters~$\alpha$ and~$\beta$ are fitted separately for each temperature, see Figure~\ref{fig:NaCl_temp}.
+The model readily incorporates the dependence of the dielectric constant upon temperature~$T$ through functional relations of the parameters $\alpha$ and $\varepsilon_{\rm ms}$ upon temperature.
+The functional relation~\eqref{eq:thePrediction_eps} is validated against four different sets of experimental data, obtained from Buchner et al.~\cite{Buchner99}, for~NaCl at various temperatures.
+Here~$\varepsilon_{\rm ms}$ is fitted separately for each temperature, and~$\alpha$ is extracted directly from each experimental dataset, see Figure~\ref{fig:NaCl_temp}.